Area codes 415 and 628: History

-In 1950, the boundaries of the numbering plan area were redrawn to produce a division of the northern and central parts along a north-south-running dividing line.
-Numbering plan area 415 became the coastal region from the North Coast to the Oregon border, while 916 was redrawn to comprise the northeastern corner of the state.
-As part of this realignment, Sacramento was renumbered from area code 415 to 916, and Bakersfield to 213.
+In 1950, the boundaries of the numbering plan areas of California were redrawn to produce a division of the northern and central parts along a north–south dividing line.
+415 was designated to the coastal region from the North Coast to the Oregon border, while 916 comprised the northeastern corner of the state.
+As a result of this realignment, Sacramento was reassigned from 415 to 916, and Bakersfield to 213.

 With the preparations for nation-wide direct distance dialing (DDD) in the early 1950s, area code 318 was temporarily used in the San Francisco area, initially by customers in Englewood, New Jersey, participating in the first customer trials to reach the city, as well as some areas north of the Golden Gate.
-In 1953, the entire Bay Area was "reunited" in using area code 415.
+In 1953, the entire Bay Area was enumerated again with area code 415.

-Area code 415 has been split three times due to the Bay Area's rapid economic growth and demand for telecommunication services:
+Numbering plan area 415 has been split several times due to population growth and infrastructure changes.